sdat2/seager19/docs/MRes.md

 ## Part 1

-Seager et al. 2019 [1] shows that CMIP models do not follow the observed trend in ENSO, but that this trend can be reproduced be reproduced with a simple coupled physical model.
+Seager et al. 2019 [1] shows that CMIP models do not follow the observed trend in ENSO, but that this trend can be reproduced with a simple coupled physical model.
 There was no sensitivity analysis of the model in this paper.
 Given that the model takes around 30 minutes to run at the moment,